The lack of fast rotators in Cyg OB2. I. Insights from spectral reclassification of its B0 population: Discussion

 { As a massive binary system evolves, it can follow several evolutionary paths (see Fig.~\ref{Fig: BinarySystem_Evolution}).
 Typically, the more massive star will evolve faster, eventually reaching the supernova stage.
 The SN explosion may disrupt the system, ejecting the companion at high velocity as a runaway star.
-This runaway is left behind as a single star, moving across the sky with a relatively large proper motion.
+This runaway is left behind as a single star that moves across the sky with a relatively large proper motion.

 During their initial evolutionary stages, binary stars are in a pre-interaction phase, when only tidal forces affect their rotation.
-In this phase, stars may experience either acceleration to velocities between $200\!-\!300\,\kmps$, or deceleration when their initial velocities exceed $300\,\kmps$ \citep{2011BSRSL..80..543D, 2013ApJ...764..166D}.
-After this stage, binaries with sufficiently large orbits to avoid merging enter in a mass-transfer state from the primary to the secondary (path [B] in Fig.~\ref{Fig: BinarySystem_Evolution}).
-This mass exchange occurs via Roche-lobe overflow, with angular momentum transferred either by direct impact onto the secondary’s surface (in short-period systems, $\mathrm{P\!\sim\!2\!-\!5\,d}$), or via an accretion disk (for longer periods, $\mathrm{P\!\sim\!5\!-\!100\,d}$).
-Following mass transfer, the primary may become a stripped star if it does not first explode as an SN, while the secondary turns into a massive, fast-rotating star ranging $300\!-\!600\,\kmps$.
+In this phase, stars may experience either acceleration to velocities between $200\!-\!300\,\kmps$ or deceleration when their initial velocities exceed $300\,\kmps$ \citep{2011BSRSL..80..543D, 2013ApJ...764..166D}.
+After this stage, binaries with orbits that are large enough to avoid merging enter in a mass-transfer state from the primary to the secondary (path [B] in Fig.~\ref{Fig: BinarySystem_Evolution}).
+This mass exchange occurs via Roche-lobe overflow, with angular momentum transferred either by direct impact onto the secondary’s surface (in short-period systems, $\mathrm{P\!\sim\!2\!-\!5\,d}$) or via an accretion disk (for longer periods, $\mathrm{P\!\sim\!5\!-\!100\,d}$).
+Following mass transfer, the primary may become a stripped star if it does not first explode as an SN, while the secondary turns into a massive fast-rotating star in the range of $300\!-\!600\,\kmps$.